Watts Charges and Epstein Credits in California Divorce

 💳 The paying spouse

-May be paying the mortgage, property taxes, or insurance using their separate (post-separation) income.
-This is what Epstein credits address.
+May be paying the mortgage principal using separate (post-separation) income.
+This is the core Epstein credit issue in many home cases.

 These two often cancel each other out